-Dr. Kate McKinnon is an associate professor of special education at Penn State where she serves as the undergraduate program coordinator and director of field experiences for special education majors.
+Dr. Kathleen M. McKinnon is an associate professor of special education at Penn State, where she serves as the undergraduate program coordinator and director of field experiences for special education majors.
 Her areas of expertise and research interests include early intervention and pre-service teacher preparation and supervision.

 Dr. Kelly Mercorella, BCBA-D, is an assistant professor of special education at Penn State and teaches a variety of courses for the online M.Ed. program in Special Education.
 Dr. Mercorella's research interests center around facilitating reading comprehension for elementary students with disabilities, particularly designing interventions to instruct students on visualization strategies related to reading.
 Prior to earning her doctorate, Dr. Mercorella was a special education teacher in both self-contained and inclusive settings, serving students from Pre–K through fifth grade.

 Dr. Tracy J. Raulston, BCBA, is an assistant professor in the Department of Educational Psychology, Counseling, and Special Education at Penn State.
 Her scholarship focuses on the implementation and sustainability of evidence-based practices for children with autism spectrum disorder and related developmental delays/disabilities.
 Specifically, she is interested in supporting caregivers to implement behavioral interventions in home, community, and school settings.